-It’s always a good idea to learn basic Japanese words before you arrive and that should be a rule of thumb for any place you visit.
-Depending on where you are, the language barrier can be a real challenge.
+Learning basic Japanese words before you arrive is always a good idea, and that should be a rule of thumb for any place you visit.
+The language barrier can be a real challenge depending on where you are.

 All you have to do is scan the language, and the translation in English will appear.
 In Tokyo and other big cities, English is common and known by most Japanese people.
 English can be found in a number of places like public transportation and train stations.

 But Japanese is a significantly different language than English.
-The thinking about the language is just done differently and that naturally results in a language barrier.
+The thinking about the language is just done differently, which naturally results in a language barrier.

 10. Don’t carry disposable trash with you